Cigna Medicare Supplement Insurance Review

 • Summary:

-After analyzing the data, we found that Cigna’s Plan G premiums are 2.4% to 9% higher than the cheapest options offered by its competitors.
+After analyzing the data, we found that Cigna’s Plan G premiums can be up to 6% lower than the options offered by its competitors.

 Does Cigna Offer Discounts or Extra Benefits?